Best Wine with Mexican Food

 Pork dishes

-Al Pastor: This is spit-grilled meat that is seasoned with chilies and slow roasted with onion and pineapple to make the meat tender.
-Al pastor is usually made with carnitas (pork) but is sometimes made with cabrito (goat).
+This is spit-grilled meat that is seasoned with chilies and slow roasted with onion and pineapple to make the meat tender.
+This dish involves braising pork.
+Tacos al pastor are a usually made with carnitas (pork) but is sometimes made with cabrito (goat).

-We recommend pairing Al Pastor with a sparkling Brut Rosé like a Crémant d’Alsace for its fruity notes.
+We recommend pairing Tacos Al Pastor with a sparkling wine brut rosé like a Crémant d’Alsace for its fruity notes.

 Crémant d’Alsace is made from a fresh and crisp Pinot Blanc, although you can also make the wine with Auxerrois, Pinot Gris, Riesling, Chardonnay, and Pinot Noir grapes.
 However, with Crémant d’Alsace Rosé the law states that it must be made with 100% Pinot Noir grapes.